suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 This is the idea of `Code First` database modeling.
 What we had done before, creating our tables manually in `SQL` was considered `Database First`.

-In order to use Migrations the first thing we do is define our model.
+To use Migrations, the first thing we do is define our model.
 We will create the `GameNight.cs` file and define all the fields we want.
 Notice they match the same definitions from our `ERD` above.
-Now we are going to place our database model files in their own directory.
-Open the `Models` folder and add a file `GameNight.cs` and place the code inside.
+Now we are going to place our database model files in their proper directory.
+Open the `Models` folder and add a file `GameNight.cs`, and place the code inside.

 ```csharp
 public class GameNight